refinedev/refine/documentation/docs/tutorial/0-introduction/1-prequisite.md

 In order to publish and deploy your project, you'll also need a [GitHub](https://github.com/) account (or a similar platform).

 <details>
-<summary>How do I use the checklists at the bottom of each page?</summary>
+<summary>What are the checklists at the bottom of each page and how do i use them?</summary>

-A clickable task checklist awaits you at the end of each page to measure your understanding of the content.
+A clickable task checklist is waiting for you at the end of each page to measure your understanding of the content.
 Check these items off to see your progress in the Tutorial Tracker.

 (This data is only saved to your browser’s local storage, and is not available elsewhere.
 No data is sent to, nor stored by **refine**.)

 </details>

 <details>
-<summary>What if I need help, or want to learn more about <strong>refine</strong>?</summary>
+<summary>What if I need help or want to learn more about or give feedback about <strong>refine</strong>?</summary>

 -   [Join the Discord Community](https://discord.gg/refine) – it is the easiest way to get help, all questions are usually answered in about 30 minutes.
 -   [GitHub Discussions](https://github.com/refinedev/refine/discussions) – ask anything about the project or give feedback, we'd love to hear your thoughts!